Triphenylcarbenium

 Triphenylcarbenium is a relatively stable carbenium ion, because the positive charge is partially distributed among 10 of the carbon atoms (the 3 carbon atoms in the ortho and para positions of each of the three phenyl groups, plus the central carbon atom).

 Derivatives

 The cation exists in important chemical reagents and catalysts such as triphenylmethyl hexafluorophosphate [(C6H5)3C]+[PF6]-.
 Related salts are known with diverse anions including tetrafluoroborate ([BF4]-), hexachloroantimonate ([SbCl6]-), and perchlorate ([ClO4]-).
 This and other similar cations can be obtained as intensely colored solutions by dissolving aryl-substituted methanols in concentrated sulfuric acid.
 Derivatives of this cation include, for example, perchlorotriphenylcarbenium (C6Cl5)3C+.

 Triarylmethane dyes

-Triarylmethane dyes are derivatives are stabilized version of the trityl cation.
+Triarylmethane dyes are derivatives that are stabilized versions of the trityl cation.
 They are water-soluble and are often obtained as the chloride salts.
 These dyes have strong electron donor groups, often amines, at the p-positions of two or three of the aryl groups.